aregsar/flask_samples/readme.md

 # Cloned Flask Project Setup (OSX and Linux)

 -clone project from Github and cd into it
+-
 $ git clone git@github.com:aregsar/one.git
 $ cd one

--create virtual environment and venv subfolder - one time operation
+-create virtual environment and venv subfolder - one time per project operation -
 $ virtualenv -p $(which python) venv

 -activate (or re-activate) the virtual environment
+-
 $ . venv/bin/activate

--install (or re-install) python packages listed in requirements.txt file (venv)$ pip install -r requirements.txt
+-install (or re-install) python packages listed in requirements.txt file -
+(venv)$ pip install -r requirements.txt

 -run the appication
+-
 (venv)$ python app.py

 -deactivate the virtual environment
+-
 (venv)$ deactivate

 # Running the application using manage.py